 Is a Lower Body Lift Right for Me?

 If you’ve been left with excess skin and/or hanging tissue after losing weight, a body lift can be an excellent way to redefine the abdomen, arms, thighs, or buttocks.
 While a consultation with Dr. McCormack is the best way to find out whether a body lift can achieve your goals, good candidates for surgery generally have mild to severe skin laxity (sagging) affecting more than one region of the body.
 In addition, patients should be healthy enough to undergo surgery and the recovery period.
 Dr. McCormack will review your medical history and speak with you about your concerns to determine whether a body lift would benefit you.
 It’s also important to maintain realistic expectations for the outcome, which Dr. McCormack will go into further detail about during your appointment.

 Abdominoplasty After Weight Loss

 Because the procedure is rather extensive, patients often take several weeks to recover from a body lift.
-Reno residents and those of the surrounding areas who undergo the procedure, however, will find our Dr. McCormack and staff available to address any post-op concerns.
+Reno residents and those of the surrounding areas who undergo the procedure will find Dr. McCormack and our staff available to address any post-op concerns.
 Following the surgery, you may shower once the drain tubes have been removed.
 You will be discharged from the hospital or care facility after two to four days.
-It is necessary to have someone with you to drive you home and stay with you during your first 24 hours at home.
-Patients from out of state should plan to stay locally for approximately two weeks.
+It is necessary to have someone with you to drive you home and stay with you during your first 24 hours.
+Out-of-town patients should plan to stay locally for approximately two weeks.

-If you have undergone massive weight loss and are interested in learning more about body lift, abdominoplasty, or any other contouring options at our practice, please contact us at McCormack Plastic Surgery to schedule a consultation with our board-certified plastic surgeon.
+If you have undergone massive weight loss and are interested in learning more about a body lift, abdominoplasty, or any other body contouring options at our practice, please contact McCormack Plastic Surgery to schedule a consultation with our board-certified plastic surgeon.